 Keeper Tessa’s Blog 3/22/19

 Feeding is always an exciting time in the sanctuary.
 The animals get really excited when they hear the food truck being loaded up!
-Today I am going focus on how, what, and when we feed our big cats, then later next week I will talk about how we feed our small cats.
-Then of course, we can’t forget about our fruit eaters the kinkajous and coatimundi!
-We will get to them as well I promise!
+Today, I am going focus on how, what, and when we feed our big cats.
+Dr. Chloe Wilde has previously discussed how we feed the kinkajous and we will get to the coatimundi in the future as well, I promise!

 Now you may be asking how we feed our big cats, which would be an excellent question!
 Safety, of course, is our number one priority here at Carolina Tiger Rescue.
 We want to be sure that not only the people are safe, but that the animals are safe as well.
-Sometimes, that means feeding our animals on a treat stick like I did for Fenimore in the picture above.
-Fenimore sometimes regurgitates his food and requires the food to be fed to him in smaller chunks at a slower rate to help prevent him from regurgitating.
+Sometimes, that means feeding our animals on a treat stick, like I did for Fenimore in the picture above.
+Fenimore sometimes regurgitates, or spits up, his food and requires the food to be fed to him in smaller chunks at a slower rate to help prevent him from regurgitating.
 Most of the time though, we feed our big cats through their large food chutes like the one in this picture.
-This food chute is mounted on the outside of the enclosure and goes through the fence so the food can be dropped on the outside and falls on the inside of the enclosure.
-When we drop the food down we have to make sure the food does not get stuck, which is what I am doing in this picture.
-Madonna is watching very closely though isn’t she?
-We never put any of our arms down the food chute to ensure the animal cannot get us.
+This food chute is mounted on the outside of the enclosure and goes through the fence so the food can be dropped in from the outside and fall on the inside of the enclosure.
+When we drop the food down, we have to make sure the food does not get stuck, which is what I am doing in this picture.
+Madonna is watching very closely though, isn’t she?
+We never put any of our arms down the food chute to ensure the animal cannot hurt us.

 As I said earlier, the amount of food an animal is given is based on their body condition and our vet decides what is best for them.
-We have some big cats, like Anthony Leopard who received 3/4 of a chicken at feeding time, which is about 4 pounds of meat.
-Our biggest guy, Caprichio Tiger, received between 12 and 18 pounds of meat 5 days a week, it just depends on the day.
+We have some big cats, like Anthony Leopard, who receive 3/4 of a chicken at feeding time, which is about 4 pounds of meat.
+Our biggest guy, Caprichio Tiger, receives between 12 and 18 pounds of meat five days a week, it just depends on the day.
 Caprichio eats about 90 pounds of food a week!
 That’s a whole lot of meat!

 Well, it’s time for me to get back to work.
-Later this week I will tell you about how we feed our small cats!
+There are a lot of mouths to feed here!